 00 353 (0)86 381 7551 (Ireland) 00 44 (0)7770 39 70 80 (UK)

 CARDBOARD GANGSTERS is an urban crime drama about a group of young men and their attempt to gain control of the drug trade in Darndale, an impoverished area in Dublin's Northside, chasing the glorified lifestyle of money, power and sex.
 The film is directed by Mark O'Connor (Between The Canals, King Of The Travellers), produced by Richard Bolger and stars John Connors (Love/Hate, King Of The Travellers), Kirsten Wareing (Fish Tank, Eastenders) and Fionn Walton (Out Of Here, What Richard Did).
 The film won the Best Film, Best Actor and Film of the Festival awards at the 2017 Manchester Film Festival and the Outstanding Achievement In Filmmaking award at the 2017 Newport Beach Film Festival in California.
-It will be released in Irish cinemas on June 16th 2017.
-You can see the trailer here.

 MOON DOGS is a coming of age comedy drama following two teenage step brothers on a road trip across Scotland and the enigmatic girl who comes between them.
 The film was directed by Philip John (Downton Abbey, Outlander), produced by Kathy Speirs and written by Raymond Friel & Derek Boyle.
 The cast includes Tara Lee, Jack Parry Jones, Christy O'Donnell, Tanya Franks and Denis Lawson.
 The score was composed by Anton Newcombe of The Brian Jonestown Massacre.
 The film received its World Premiere at the 70th Edinburgh International Film Festival on Friday 17th June 2016 where it received great reviews.
 It was also screened at the Galway Film Fleadh in July 2016 where it won the Best International First Film Award.
 Moon Dogs won the Jury Best Film and Best Actor (Jack Parry-Jones) awards at the 2017 Newport Beach Film Festival in California.
-It will be released in cinemas in Ireland and the UK on September 1st 2017.

 Read the Screen Daily review here.